pmlmodelling/ersem/docs/source/workflow.rst

 Private developments
 --------------------

-The only private developments would come from specific projects - these require significant scientific changes to the model, and thus, are isolated from the public version of the code.
+Private developments are those generated within new and ongoing projects that requires significant scientific changes to the code that will be initially isolated from the public version of the code

 Workflow for private developments
 +++++++++++++++++++++++++++++++++